-Monthly group supervision sessions will be provided for the participating DSLs (within each school).
+Monthly supervision sessions will be provided for the participating DSLs (within each school).
 Sessions will take place throughout the school year 2021/22, with each session lasting a maximum of 2 hours, at a time convenient for the DSLs' schedule.
 Sessions will be held within schools or remotely in line with Covid-19 guidance.

-In some schools selected to receive the programme, researchers from the evaluation team will conduct interviews and/or focus groups with the DSL(s) receiving the supervision, along with other key school staff.
+In some schools selected to receive the programme, researchers from the evaluation team will conduct interviews with the DSL receiving the supervision, along with other key school staff.
 Interviews will be undertaken either by phone or online.